andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/fMRI_04_Preprocessing.rst

   A moving target leads to a blurry image (Left), whereas a stationary target leads to a more clearly defined image (Right).

-The concept is the same when we take three-dimensional pictures using MRI.
-In the subject is moving, the images will look blurry; if they are relatively still, the images will look more defined.
+The concept is the same when we take three-dimensional pictures of the brain.
+If the subject is moving, the images will look blurry; if he is still, the images will look more defined.
 But that's not all: If the subject moves a lot, we also risk measuring signal from a voxel that moves.
 We are then in danger of measuring signal from the voxel for part of the experiment and, after he moves, from a different region or tissue type.
-[Note: Need to expand on this]
+[Note: Need to expand on this, give a clear illustration of why this is a problem.]

 Lastly, motion can introduce confounds into the imaging data because motion generates signal.
 If the subject moves every time in response to a stimulus - for example, if he jerks his head every time he feels an electrical shock - then it can become impossible to distinguish whether the signal we are measuring is in response to the stimulus, or because of the movement.